OpenZeppelin/rust-contracts-stylus/README.md

 ## Contribute

-OpenZeppelin Contracts for Stylus exist thanks to its contributors.
+OpenZeppelin Contracts for Stylus exists thanks to its contributors.
 There are many ways you can participate and help build high-quality software.
 Check out the [contribution guide](CONTRIBUTING.md)!